-The room has satellite TV/radio and DVD/CD player as well as two small sofas and a coffee table.
+The room has satellite TV/radio and DVD/CD player as well as a sofa, armchairs and a coffee table.
 Free wifi is available and a range of DVDs & CDs is also available for you to enjoy.

 You can browse through books from Coille Bheag's library, too - many on local history and geography and children's story books to amuse the younger ones in your family.
 You'll also find some board games, toys and jigsaws.